kalilou/threadpilot-insurance/README.md

 - 🔢 **API Versioning** I would have taken some more time to dive deeper into **API versioning**

 - 🔍📈 **Monitoring & Logs** I’d also spend more time exploring additional **monitoring metrics** and refining a **meaningful logging approach**.
 Good Monitoring and logging helps in understanding system health and debugging issues faster.

+- 🔐 **Spring Boot Security** I would have liked to spend more time implementing Spring Boot Security.
+Security (authentication and authorization)